-My name is Keri Potts, the President and Founder of A Fight Back Woman, Inc. I am an award-winning communications professional with 19 years of experience working for multinational companies within sports and entertainment, and more recently, in women’s economic policy.
-I attended Syracuse University on a full academic and athletic scholarship (volleyball) and earned my B.S. (journalism) and M.S. (public relations) from the Newhouse School of Public Communications in four years.
+My name is Keri Potts, the President and Founder of A Fight Back Woman, Inc. I am an award-winning communications professional with 20 years of experience working for multinational companies within sports and entertainment, and more recently, in women’s economic policy.
+I attended Syracuse University on a full academic and athletic scholarship (volleyball) and earned my B.S. (journalism) and M.S. (public relations) from the Newhouse School of Public Communications.

 In November 2008, I survived an assault and attempted rape by an Italian citizen in Rome, Italy.
 My story was published in the December 2010 issue of Marie Claire, followed by an interview with USA Today.
 Both articles outlined my assault and how I pressed charges internationally (my attacker pled guilty).
 It was a tough two years of my life trying to understand the Italian justice system and criminal court.
 It is the hardest I have ever fought for myself, and in some ways, continue to fight.
 I vowed to ‘be the change’.

 I launched afightbackwoman.com in November 2010 to chronicle my assault, the criminal case, and my recovery, to remove the fear of overseas prosecution of sexual assault.
 In October 2012, I became a state certified rape crisis counselor/victims advocate for the State of Connecticut and a speaker for the Rape, Assault, Incest National Network (RAINN) Speakers Bureau.

 Additional roles and certifications:

 - In April 2013, I was an invited member of the NCAA Violence Prevention Think Tank in Washington, D.C.
 Along with a college administrators, advocates and legal experts, we sought to determine a course of action for the NCAA to address sexual and interpersonal violence.